Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 ## Installation for Advanced Users

-[Download latest version](https://github.com/wavesplatform/Waves/releases) of waves.jar and required configuration file (for mainnet or testnet) to any folder, for example `/opt/waves`.
+[Download the latest version](https://github.com/wavesplatform/Waves/releases) of waves.jar and required configuration file (for mainnet or testnet) to any folder, for example `/opt/waves`.

-Check out the configuration file, **it is very important**!
-On this depends **the safety of your wallet and money**.

-Just open it via your favorite text editor, pour a cup of tea and read [the documentation of the configuration file.](/en/waves-node/node-configuration)
+Open and edit the config file with your favorite text editor.
+For details see [Node Configuration](/en/waves-node/node-configuration) article.

-Then start console, navigate to the folder with the jar file with the command `cd /opt/waves` and start waves node with command `java -jar waves.jar waves-config.conf`.
+Then start console, navigate to the folder with the jar file with the command `cd /opt/waves` and start the node with command `java -jar waves.jar waves-config.conf`.

-Now you can write a script to run every node, which you like and use it!
-I hope it's worth it! :\)

 ## Installation from Source